 You should import your product details into inFlow Cloud first before importing Bill of Materials.
 Once you’ve done so, your file would need to look like this:

-FinishedItem: This is the item name/code of the finished product.
+FinishedItem: This is the product name/code of the finished product.
 You’ll need to repeat this in the next rows for each component.
 In the example above, 9400 has 2 components (20101 and 46101) so it’ll take up 2 rows.

 Quantity: This is the quantity of the ComponentItem needed in order to make 1 of the finished product.
 In the example above, 1 unit of 9400 requires 2 units of 20101 and 1 unit of 46101.